 Behaviors, like any other code, should be tested.
 If you are writing a behavior with just a marker interface or schema interface, it is probably not necessary to test the interface.
 However, any actual code, such as a behavior adapter factory, ought to be tested.

-> Writing a behavior integration test is not very difficult if you are happy to depend on Dexterity in your test.
-You can create a dummy type by instantiating a Dexterty FTI in portal_types and enable your behavior by adding its interface name to the behaviors property.
+Writing a behavior integration test is not very difficult if you are happy to depend on Dexterity in your test.
+You can create a dummy type by instantiating a Dexterity FTI in portal_types.
+Then, enable your behavior by adding its interface name to the behaviors property.

-> This test tries to prove that the behavior is correctly installed and works as intended on a suitable content class.
-It is not a true unit test, of course.
-For that, we would simply test the Tags adapter directly on a dummy context, but that is not terribly interesting, since all it does is convert sets to tuples.
+This test tries to prove that the behavior is correctly installed and works as intended on a suitable content class.
+It is not a true unit test, however.
+For a true unit test, we would simply test the Tags adapter directly on a dummy context, but that is not terribly interesting, since all it does is convert sets to tuples.

-> First, we configure the package.
+First, we configure the package.
 To keep the test small, we limit ourselves to the behaviors.zcml file, which in this case will suffice.
 We still need to include a minimal set of ZCML from Five.

 Next, we implement an IBehaviorAssignable*adapter.
 This is a low-level component used by *plone.behavior to determine if a behavior is enabled on a particular object.
 Dexterity provides an implementation that checks the type’s FTI.
 Our test version is much simpler - it hardcodes the supported behaviors.